nostoslabs/pdf-renamer/README.md

 ## Features

+- **DOI-based naming** - Automatically extracts DOI and fetches authoritative metadata for academic papers
 - **Advanced PDF parsing** using docling-parse for better structure-aware extraction
 - **OCR fallback** for scanned PDFs with low text content
 - **Smart LLM prompting** with multi-pass analysis for improved accuracy
+- **Hybrid approach** - Uses DOI metadata when available, falls back to LLM analysis for other documents
 - Suggests filenames in format: `Author-Topic-Year.pdf`
 - Dry-run mode to preview changes before applying
 - **Enhanced interactive mode** with options to accept, manually edit, retry, or skip each file